vpukas/postit/README.md

 - NPM - version 8.10.0

 ## Setup
-1. You can run application using Docker: change data in .env file according to your database credentials and in main app directory run
+1. You can run application using Docker(frontend 9090, backend 8080):
+   change data in .env file according to your database credentials and in main app directory run
    ```
    docker-compose up --build